Search

 5. Take advantage of dollar-cost averaging

-The beauty of dollar-cost averaging is that your same $200 will actually allow you to purchase more stock or mutual fund shares when the market is in a slump because they're priced lower.
+The beauty of dollar-cost averaging is that your same $200 will allow you to purchase more stock or mutual fund shares when the market is in a slump because they're priced lower.
 If Index Fund XYZ was selling at $50 a share before the bear market but is now valued at $40, you could buy five shares instead of four.
 And—in the hopes that your mutual fund may recover with the rest of the market—when the fund goes back up to $50 a share, your $200 investment would be worth $250.

 As long as you're investing for the long haul, a downturn of several months or even a couple of years isn't necessarily going to hurt you.
-If you practice dollar-cost averaging, you're actually benefiting every time you put money into your account and buy when shares are on sale.
+If you practice dollar-cost averaging, you're benefiting every time you put money into your account and buy when shares are on sale.

 Over time, the market is bound to go through peaks and valleys.
 In general, it's a wise approach to keep your investment strategy consistent during those fluctuations.
 Trying to predict stock movements or reacting emotionally when they occur doesn't often pan out.